 We advise you to get quotes from multiple providers before making a decision.
 This will give you a clear idea of the cost and help you choose the most cost-effective solution.

-When we talk about full car paint, you’re likely looking at an average cost of around £2,500, though the price can escalate depending upon the quality and colour of the paint, the labour involved, and the type of vehicle you have.
+When we talk about full car paint, you’re likely looking at an average cost of around £2,500, though the price can escalate depending on the quality and colour of the paint, the labour involved, and the type of vehicle you have.
+The question arises, is it worth wrapping a car?

 Not only is it generally cheaper to wrap a car than to respray all the paintwork, but it’s also a less time-consuming process.
 Technicians typically only need a few days to fully wrap a car, while a full respray could take weeks.